-Philadelphia 76ers, Joel Embiid agree on a max contract extension: source
+Philadelphia 76ers, Joel Embiid agree on five-year, $148-million contract extension

 The Sixers are counting on Embiid and No. 1 overall picks Ben Simmons and Markelle Fultz to carry the team from the bottom of the league into an Eastern Conference playoff team.

-The Sixers will surely be protected in the deal if Embiid continues to deal with injuries that have him more on track to become the next Greg Oden instead of the next Anthony Davis.
+The Sixers will be protected in the deal if Embiid continues to deal with injuries that have him more on track to become the next Greg Oden instead of the next Anthony Davis.

-But the flashes of brilliance have convinced team president Bryan Colangelo and ownership that Embiid was worth the risk.
+But the flashes of brilliance have convinced Colangelo and ownership that Embiid was worth the risk.

 "In the time that he has been on the floor, we have seen him change completely the gym," Brown.
 "He does it with just his physical presence.
 He does it with a defensive mindset.
 And he does it with an offensive target that's different than anything else we have."